bigsaddev/crunchy/README.md

 # Meteor + Vue3 + Vite + KaTeX

-Live Rendering of LaTeX as Natural Math Equations
+Live Rendering of LaTeX as Natural Math Equations<br />
 No more \frac{1}{2}, just type 1/2

 ## How to use